Active Vs Passive Investing: Which One Should You Pick?

 On a parting note!

-It is difficult to determine which of these categories is ‘good’ or ‘bad’; the distinction between active and passive investment strategies is more about their qualities than a good or terrible category.
+It is difficult to determine which of these categories is ‘good’ or ‘bad’; the distinction between Active vs Passive Investing strategies are more about their qualities than a good or terrible category.
 It all relies on the investor’s profile.
 The fact that an ETF directly maps to an index distinguishes a passively managed fund.
 If an investor seeks active management, can afford an active fund, and has appropriate risks and goals, active funds may be considered.
 However, if an investor does not want the fund manager to make too many decisions, wants the fund to match the benchmark simply, and does not want to risk anything, passively managed funds may be worth considering.

 Please share your thoughts on this post by leaving a reply in the comments section.
 Contact us via Phone, WhatsApp, or Email to learn more about mutual funds, or visit our website.
 Alternatively, you can download the Prodigy Pro app to start investing today!